The Tools of the Translation Trade

 What is a segment?

 A segment is the basic semantic unit of a text: ‘the red house’, for instance, or ‘eighty-three’.
 For example, the TM learns that ‘the red house’ means ‘la casa roja’ in Spanish.
 So, next time it sees ‘the red house’ in an English to Spanish translation, it suggests the translation ‘la casa roja’.

-The translator can accept the suggestion (‘candidate’), replace it with a new translation, or modify it to better match the source.
+The translator can choose to accept the suggestion (‘candidate’), replace it with a new translation, or modify it to better match the source (original) text.
 This means our translators don’t need to waste time re-researching something which has already been translated, and approved, for the same client.

 A Translation Memory stores all of the segments pertaining to a particular client